deseretdigital-ui/react-breakpoints-mixin/README.md

 Breakpoints are defined by adding a `breakpoints` property to your component.

 The `breakpoints` property is an object whose keys are element properties that the breakpoints are evaluated against.
-Both `width` and `height` are supported.
+Only `width` and `height` are supported.

 Under each property is another object, whose keys are the user-defined names for the breakpoints and the value is the breakpoint range, an array with two integer